Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                          SOURCES
-This is a minimial blocklist based on surveys on most used webtechnology related to advertising and tracking in Western Europe and North America.
-Although title is Top500, it are actually a over 500 analysis, advertising, tagmanagement and tracking servers (domains).
+This is a minimial blocklist based on surveys on most used webtechnology related to advertising and tracking in Western Europe and North
+America.
+Although title is Top500, it are actually a over 500 analysis, advertising, tagmanagement and tracking servers (domains), because new players mentioned in advertising websites which were also mentioned on Google's Ad technology list were added also.

                                                WHY USE A MINIMAL BLOCKLIST?
 In advertising the number one (Google) has a marketshare of around 40 percent, Facebook the number two hits the 20 percent mark while the